bperkinsj/biof501project/README.md

 - MOTReeComparison: contains the files necessary to run the MOTreeComparison tool.

-- tools: contains a python script from Orthofinder that selects for only the longest transcript variant per gene from our species files.
-This lowers the time needed to run the analysis and also raises the accuracy.
+- tools: contains the Python script from Orthofinder used in the first step of the pipeline.

 ### Files